Notes on the Geography of Australia: Katherine

 Farther up the road, an obelisk.

-A hundred miles up the road, then off to the west a few miles, this is Daly Waters, at one time a busy airfield, both military and civilian.
+A hundred miles up the road from Tennant Creek, then off to the west a few miles, this is Daly Waters, at one time a busy airfield, both military and civilian.

 Runway.
 The first civilian aircraft here carried Lady Mountbatten, although her identity was kept secret until after her plane's departure.